nwchemgit/nwchem-wiki/Prepare.md

 ```
 Keyword hbuild may be used to add hydrogen atoms to the unknown segments of the structure found on the pdb file.
 Placement of hydrogen atoms is based on geometric criteria, and the resulting fragment and segment files should be carefully examined for correctness.

-The database directories are used as specified in the file .nwchemrc.
+The database directories are used as specified in the file `.nwchemrc`.
 Specific definitions for the force field used may be changed in the input file using
 ```
 directory_(1-9) <string ffdir> [<string parfile>]
 ```